d9n/tryfinally/series/understanding_gradle/intro.md

 $ ./gradlew -v
 ./gradlew: No such file or directory

-$ gradle wrapper
+$ gradle wrapper --gradle-version 2.0
 ... stuff happens ...

 $ ./gradlew -v
 ------------------------------------------------------------
-Gradle 2.10
+Gradle 2.0
 ------------------------------------------------------------
-...
 {% endhighlight %}

 <aside name="installgradle">If you don't have gradle installed and want to install it, <a href="https://docs.gradle.org/current/userguide/installation.html">visit the official docs</a> for more information.</aside>